Generic Name: rifaximin (rif AX i min)

 Use this medicine for the full prescribed length of time.
 Your symptoms may improve before the infection is completely cleared.
 Skipping doses may also increase your risk of further infection that is resistant to antibiotics.
 Rifaximin will not treat a viral infection such as the flu or a common cold.

-Call your doctor if your symptoms do not improve after 24 hours, or if they get worse while using rifaximin.
+Call your doctor if your symptoms do not improve after 24 to 48 hours, or if they get worse while using rifaximin.

 Rifaximin does not treat all bacterial forms of traveler's diarrhea.